alibhaid/versioned_dir/README.md

 # Hello World

-This is a text file that we are going to add to Git.
+This is a README.md file that will be used to describe this repository on GitHub This is an extra line of text added to the copy of README.md in the cloned repository

-We will use Git to record all the versions of this file, letting us move back and forth through time.

-For example, in this first file we will say that a cat goes "mieow!"